scherler/scherler_design_system/README.md

 This design system is based on the material design framework and uses their underlying web components.
 We provide different implementations of advanced patterns and functionality as reusable web components.

+You need to add all material dependencies yourself to prevent multiple definition of `MWC` components such as `<mwc-icon>refresh</mwc-icon>` that as well is true for fonts definitions.

 ## Install

 Install Material web components using